luminide/example-generic/README.md

 Note: As configured, the code trains on 50% of the data.
 To train on the entire dataset, edit `full.sh` and `fast.sh` to remove the `--subset` command line parameter so that the default value of 100 is used.

-For more detailed documentation, see the [Luminide Tutorial](https://docs.luminide.com/docs/tutorial)
+For more details on usage, see [Luminide documentation](https://luminide.readthedocs.io)